 When they were about to march off, Chen Tang sent his emperor Liu Shi a report, telling what they would be doing.

 Before the central government of the Han Empire realized what exactly happened, Chen Tang had already led his 40, 000 soldiers perished the Xiongnu regime that had moved to West Asia.

 That Xiongnu regime's king, queen, crown prince, and all the aristocrats were killed in that war, some of their lands were awarded to those supportive allies.

 Golden Crown of the King of Xiongnu — Inner Mongolia Museum (Photo by Dongmaiying)

 Initiating a war without the emperor’s command was a serious crime in the history of China, especially Chen Tang’s "assistant general" position was not even qualified to be a commander of an army; but the huge success was quite thrilling, and Chen Tang used little of Han’s resources, thanks to his allies.

 It took Emperor Yuan of Han a long time to decide if Chen Tang should be punished or rewarded.

-Finally, Liu Shi decided to give Chen Tang awards of a noble title and money, for successfully perished a regime of the Xiongnu decisively with his exceptional intelligence and courage.
+Finally, Liu Shi decided to give Chen Tang awards of a noble title and money, for having successfully perished a regime of the Xiongnu decisively with his exceptional intelligence and courage.